Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} standard machine learning approach is built upon an algorithm that learns from a centralised data source.
+The standard machine learning approach is built upon an algorithm that learns from a centralized data source.
 Distributed machine learning proposes the distribution of the data and elements of a learning model among several \correcciones{nodes} as a solution for the unceasing growing of learning model complexity and the size of training data \cite{dean2012,chenxin2017}.
-However, the distributed machine learning solution is neither valid for the data privacy challenge, nor for an scenario with a large number of clients and a non homogeneous data distribution \cite{konecny2016}.
+However, the distributed machine learning solution is neither valid for the data privacy challenge, nor for an scenario with a large number of clients and a non homogeneous data distribution \cite{MAL-083, CHEN20211}.

-Federated learning (FL) is a nascent machine learning approach in which the algorithms \nuria{learn} from sequestered data \cite{kairouz2019advances}.
-FL is mainly composed of two components: a global server that owns the global learning model and a set of clients storing the local learning models and the local training datasets.
-Likewise, FL consists in: \begin{enumerate*}[label={(\arabic*)}] \item training the local learning models in each data source, \item distilling the \eugenio{parameters of the} local learning models into a central server, \item aggregating th\eugenio{e parameters of the} local models in a federated \eugenio{learning} model and \item updating the local \eugenio{learning} models with the aggregated federated model after the aggregation\end{enumerate*}.
-This \eugenio{specific setting} supports its main feature, which is the prevention of data leakage and the protection of data privacy, because the data do not abandon its local storage and they are not shared with any other client \nuria{or third party}.
+Federated learning (FL) is a machine learning approach in which the algorithms \nuria{learn} from sequestered data \cite{MAL-083,MOTHUKURI2021619}. \emc{The FL model} is mainly composed of two components: a global server that owns the global learning model and a set of clients storing the local learning models and the local training datasets.
+Likewise, FL consists in: \begin{enumerate*}[label={(\arabic*)}] \item training the local learning models in each data source, \item distilling the parameters of the local learning models into a central server, \item aggregating the parameters of the local models \corr{in the global learning model} and \item updating the local learning models with the aggregated federated \corr{global} \emc{learning} model after the aggregation\end{enumerate*}.
+This specific setting supports its main feature, which is the prevention of data leakage and the protection of data privacy, \emc{since} the data do not abandon its local storage and they are not shared with any other client \nuria{or third party}. \corr{Since FL is a user privacy-preserving approach designed to decentralized scenarios, an Artificial Intelligence of Things (AIoT) setting is a natural way to use it, for both the distributed nature and the privacy needed in IoT (Internet of Things) devices \cite{9302596}}.